Dhii/module-interface/README.md

 - [`ModuleInterface`][] - The interface for a module.
 A module is an object that represents an application fragment.
 Modules are prepared using `setup()`, which returns a `ServiceProviderInterface` instance that the application may consume, and invoked using `run()`.
+- [`FactoryInterface`][] - The interface for a service factory.
+Implementations of this interface can be used instead of anonymous functions when defining service providers.
+Implementations can provide generic service definition logic, reducing code repetition, as well as allow for static analysis on modules by exposing the keys of dependent services.

 ### Requirements
 - PHP: <= 7.0 | < 7.4